Developing good habits helps us focus on things that need our attention most.

 Build a better habit: Substitute new habits you enjoy for the old ones.
 A latte is a way of treating yourself, so find treats that don’t bust your budget.

 If you don’t have an emergency fund, your life is a high-wire act with no safety net.
 Emergencies are inevitable.
 Life is full of them.

-Build a better habit: Make a commitment to the change you want.
-Write it down and put it where you'll see it and allow it to reinforce your resolve.
-Keep the change at the forefront of your mind and tell yourself continually: "I can do this."
+Build a better habit: Make a commitment to change.
+Write down your pledge and put it where you’ll see it.
+This will allow it to reinforce your resolve.
+Keep the change at the forefront of your mind and tell yourself continually, “I can do this.”

 Paying retail markup is like setting a match to a pile of cash.
-Smart buyers find ways to avoid it.
+Smart buyers find ways to avoid doing that.